 For more information on saddle choice and comfort, see this guide on reducing saddle soreness for women (many of the tips apply to men too).

-Finding A Bikepacking Route
+Choosing A Bikepacking Route

 Bikepacking routes can be anything from a quick overnight mini-adventure on a school/work night to a multi-month cross-continent odyssey.
 No matter how much time you have, there’s a bikepacking route out there for you.